curlew-knotwork/djembe/README.md

 | **Oral** | GO | DO | PA | - | GO | DO | PA | - | GUN | - | DUN | - | GO | DO | PA | - |

 ### [ 4 ] Moribayassa (4/4 - Vow Fulfillment)
-**Master's Wisdom:** High-speed skipping rhythm.
+**Notes:** High-speed skipping rhythm.
 Let the fingers create the circular momentum.

 | Beat | 1 | e | & | a | 2 | e | & | a | 3 | e | & | a | 4 | e | & | a |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |